nihedr9/BeStories/README.md

 - implement a CI/CD solution

 ### Better Error management:
-- implement more sexy error Views and alert toasts
+- implement more explicit error Views and alert toasts

 ### Dependency Injection
 - create custom Environment values
 - use a DI library ( [**Factory**](https://github.com/hmlongco/Factory) Maybe ?? why not )

+### better SwifData stack
+- implement a more robust solution to handle versions and migrations

 ### Stories Navigation
 - implement better solution to navigate between stories without going back (Maybe use the new **ScrollTargetBehavior** api)